 Limit your search results to online only

-Make sure you Sign In on and off campus (otherwise you won't see all resources), enter your search, and then use the filters to limit your results to Full Text Online.
+Make sure you Sign In on and off campus (otherwise you won't see all resources), enter your search, and then use the filters to limit your results to Available Online.

 Requesting new items

-If you will need new online materials for your courses, contact your Subject Librarian before the 31st of July.
+If you will need new online materials for your courses, contact your Subject Librarian as soon as possible.
 This is to allow for planning, with many multi-user eresources costing more than their print equivalent.
 Some print resources have no online version suitable for academic use, and you may need to discuss alternatives with your Subject Librarian.
-We will accept requests after this date, but given the current situation, this will help us to help you as quickly as possible.

 Sometimes a title isn’t available for us to buy as an ebook.
 However, we can scan print book chapters and print journal articles for you to use in your online reading list (as long as this is permitted by the publisher).